Dormition of the Theotokos Cathedral, Giurgiu: Icons and relics

+Cathedral status

 Although not yet the seat of a bishop, the church was called a cathedral from early on.
-It is referred to as a cathedral in an 1856 letter from the Russian Consulate at Galaţi to the Wallachian Secretariat of State regarding the donation of General Soimonov's widow.
+It is referred to as a cathedral in an 1856 letter from the Russian Consulate at Galați to the Wallachian Secretariat of State regarding the donation of General Soimonov's widow.
 A 1935 document by Patriarch Miron Cristea also calls it a cathedral.
 It officially became a cathedral on 9 April 2006, when Ambrozie Meleacă was enthroned as the first bishop of the new Giurgiu Diocese.
 At the time, he received from Greece a small box containing relics of Saint George; this was stolen the following year, while in 2008, the zinc roof was replaced with a copper one, the floors replaced and an entrance ramp installed.